openhab/openhab-alexa/USAGE.md

 The Alexa skill API uses the concept of "endpoints".
 Endpoints are addressable entities that expose one or more capabilities.
 An example endpoint may be a light switch, which has a single capability to control power and report its state (ON/OFF).
 A more complex endpoint may be a thermostat which has many capabilities to control and report temperature, setpoints, modes, etc...

+There is a maximum of 300 endpoints limit per user with 100 capabilities per endpoint.
+This restriction is driven by the [Alexa Smart Home API](https://developer.amazon.com/docs/device-apis/alexa-discovery.html#limits).

 ## Single Endpoint

 Single items in openHAB can be mapped to single endpoint in Alexa through the use of the [item metadata](https://www.openhab.org/docs/concepts/items.html#item-metadata).